chromaui/learnstorybook.com/content/intro-to-storybook/react-native/en/get-started.md

 <img src="/intro-to-storybook/react-native-expo-getting-started.png" alt="expo starter screen" height="600">

-When running storybook with `yarn storybook:ios` you should see this:
+When running Storybook with `yarn storybook:ios` you should see this:

 <img src="/intro-to-storybook/react-native-hello-world.png" alt="Storybook UI" height="600">